-Information in the above-mentioned documents is deemed to be incorporated in, and form part of, this Base Prospectus, save that any statement contained in a document that is deemed to be incorporated by reference herein shall be deemed to be modified or superseded for the purpose of this Base Prospectus to the extent that a statement contained herein modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
+Any statement contained herein or in any information which is incorporated by reference herein or in any supplement to this Base Prospectus (or in any information incorporated by reference therein) shall be deemed to be modified or superseded for the purpose of this Base Prospectus to the extent that a statement contained in any information subsequently incorporated by reference herein or in any subsequent supplement to this Base Prospectus (or any information incorporated by reference herein) modifies or supersedes such earlier statement (whether expressly, by implication or otherwise).
 Any statement so modified or superseded shall not be deemed, except as so modified or superseded, to constitute a part of this Base Prospectus.
 Any documents or information themselves incorporated by reference, or cross-referred to, in the documents incorporated by reference in this Base Prospectus shall not form part of this Base Prospectus unless also separately incorporated by reference above.
-In each case where only certain sections of a document referred to above are incorporated by reference in the Base Prospectus, the parts of the document that are not incorporated by reference are either not relevant to prospective investors in the Bonds or are covered elsewhere in this Base Prospectus.
+In each case where only certain sections of a document referred to above are incorporated by reference in the Base Prospectus, the parts of the document that are not incorporated by reference are either deemed not relevant to prospective investors in the Bonds or are covered elsewhere in this Base Prospectus.